Note: Circle keeps 10% of the custom fee you collect from your end users.

 - The 1000 USDC transfer amount is forwarded to CCTP.

-- CCTP takes a 0.10 USDC (1 bps on the transfer amount) protocol fee for a Fast Transfer.
+- CCTP takes a protocol fee (0.10 USDC in this example) for a Fast Transfer.

 - The destination wallet receives 999.90 USDC on the destination blockchain.